Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Possible types of solutions

 As discussed in the Introduction, this study is not motivated by any real-world applications leading to specific examples of reaction cross-diffusion systems.
 Rather, we are interested in theoretical possibilities achievable within a certain class of models.
 With this in mind, we want to see if we can make the reaction cross-diffusion system with quartic polynomial to look like generalizations, in one sense or another, of other well-known models, from the much better studied class of systems with self-diffusion.
 We shall say that we ``imitate'' those models.
 The models that we want to imitate are Fisher-KPP and ZFK-Nagumo.
 Those models exhibit propagating front solutions with asymptotics

-If we identify the scalar field $\u$ here with the namesake first dynamic variable in our system, then this property can be achieved by letting $\g=0$ and $\h=1$ in \eqref{RXD_16}.
+If we identify the scalar field $\u$ here with the namesake first dynamic variable in our system, then this property can be achieved by letting $\g=0$ and $\h=1$ in \eq{RXD_16}.

 We found in the previous section that the stability of a spatially uniform steady state depends on the sign of the derivative of the quartic polynomial at that state.
 In terms of stability, to imitate the ZFK-Nagumo wave, we would need a stable pre-front state and a stable post-front state, and consequently an unstable equilibrium in between.
-To imitate the Fisher-KPP wave front we would need to have an unstable pre-front state and a stable post-front state, with zero or two equilibria in between.
+To imitate the Fisher-KPP wave front we would need to have an unstable pre-front state and a stable post-front state, with either no or two equilibria in between.
 In this respect, the possibilities for front waves from the reaction cross-diffusion system with quartic polynomial are constraint by the following proposition.

-\begin{proposition} If the boundary-value problem \eqref{RXD_10} with the nonlinearity defined by \eqref{RXD_20} and \eqref{RXD_poly_11} has a travelling wave front solution of the form \eqref{RXD_16}, then the two asymptotic resting states $\{\g,\h\}$ are either the two outer roots of the quartic polynomial $\fh(\uh)$, or its two inner roots. \end{proposition}
+\begin{proposition} \proplabel{proposition} If the boundary-value problem \eq{RXD_10} with the nonlinearity defined by \eq{RXD_20} and \eq{RXD_poly_11} has a travelling wave front solution of the form \eq{RXD_16}, then the two asymptotic resting states $\{\g,\h\}$ are either the two outer roots of the quartic polynomial $\fh(\uh)$, or its two inner roots. \end{proposition}